Fighting Social Contagions

 • John F Kennedy

-It seems to me that many in our society today seem to have a short-term memory in regards to American history.
+It seems to me that many in our society today have a short-term memory in regards to American history.
 People today seem to be either in one of two camps of thought with their sights on only the last eleven years or so.
 I’m not one of those people.
 I remember events before 2015 and I have historical books written before that fateful year.
 Those events and books help shape my view on the world, with a special emphasis on American history since 1914 and its impact on the world since then.
 I’ve always been fascinated with the Twentieth Century, and have been greatly disturbed by the historical events of the past eleven years.

 Four of the U.S. presidents I consider to be the greatest of the last 112 years came before I was even born.
 Three of the presidents were Democrats, long before the party went off the deep end back around 2015.
 All of the presidents were of different eras than of recent years.
 And one of the presidents came from a very different era than the other four, all four of whom came one right after the other during America’s first years as a world leader for freedom and democracy.
 The first of these men was president for four consecutive terms…for pretty much an entire generation…